cyamauch/NoctSalamanderGrandPiano/src/README.txt

 *** How to use

-Select SFZ files in two types:
+Choose from three different SFZ file types to suit your needs:

 - SFZ in sfz_daw directory

   A set of SFZ files for general use.
+  "Damper Pedal Resonance" is available, but "Half Pedaling" is unavailable.
-  The "repedaling" ability is disabled. (i.e., ampeg_dynamic=0)  The player software outputs the sound with velocity=1.
+  The player software outputs the sound with velocity=1.
   Suitable for use with DAWs.

 - SFZ in sfz_live directory

   These are SFZ files for those who want realistic piano behavior.
-  The "repedaling" ability is enabled. (i.e., ampeg_dynamic=1)  At velocity=1,
+  Both "Damper Pedal Resonance" and "Half Pedaling" are available.
-  there is no sound, as if the hammer is not hitting the string.
+  At velocity=1, there is no sound, as if the hammer is not hitting the string.
   At velocity=2 or higher, the player software outputs the sound.
 Suitable for live piano performance.
+  Half pedaling is available with sforzando and Sfizz.
+SFZ files use ARIA extensions, so there may be limited software that works properly.

+- SFZ in sfz_minimum directory

+  Use this if you want to minimize PC resource consumption or if you want to use player software that does not support SFZ v2.
+  Settings for "Hammer Noise," "Pedal Noise," "Sampled Release," and "Pedal Resonance" are all omitted.
+  "Half pedaling" can be used by enabling the commented-out section.

 Multiple SFZ files in above directories with different bass/treble balance are included.
 Please try the one with "Recommended" in the file name first.